DataHaskell/data-haskell-examples/readme.md

 data-haskell-examples
 ---------------------

-A set of recommended Haskell libraries for data analysis and example usage.
+A set of recommended Haskell libraries for data analysis together with example usage.

 usage
 -----